 Visiting the souks is a bucket list experience in of itself, and is included in every one of our Morocco trips, whether it be trekking in the Sahara Desert, climbing Mount Toubkal or white water rafting in the Atlas Mountains.

 If you’re interested in experiencing the hustle and bustle for yourself, whilst ticking off a Bucket List adventure, give us a call on 01769 309 007.
-If you book any trip to Morocco by Tuesday 21st May, you will receive a FREE hot air balloon ride over the beautiful Moroccan countryside, worth £165.

 So what are you waiting for?
 Get it ticked off today!